The name of each music note is determined by its place on the staff…

 The German alphabetical music notation

-The German music notation uses a H and not a B (SI in alphabetical notation):
+The German music notation uses a H and not a B (SI/TI in alphabetical notation):

 Music notation and countries